 The IPv6 Classifier object also specifies the packet matching rules associated with a Gate, when IPv6 Addresses are used.
 As defined in Sections 6.4.3.1 and 6.4.3.2, for Unicast Gates multiple IPv6 Classifier objects may be included in the Gate-Set to allow for complex classifier rules.
-However, since the ordering of objects in a message and the order of processing those objects is not mandated, an AM SHOULD NOT send a Gate-Set with multiple IPv6 Classifiers with the same ClassificationID, yet different Actions.
-When an AM is using IPv6 Classifier objects, at least one IPv6 Classifier MUST be provided by the PDP in all Gate-Set messages.
+However, since the ordering of objects in a message and the order of processing those objects is not mandated, an AM SHOULD NOT send a GateSet with multiple IPv6 Classifier objects, at least one IPv6 Classifier MUST be provided by the PDP in all Gate-Set messages.
 For Unicast Gates more than one IPv6 Classifier is allowed.
 For Multicast Gates only one IPv6 Classifier is required to be supported.
 Since the IPv6 Classifier is based on the DOCSIS IPv6 Classifier, all DOCSIS classifier semantics apply, with the exception that at least one IPv6 Classifier be present in a Gate-Set message.